vole/vole/CONTRIBUTING.md

 Testing
 -------

-To run tests, execute `go test lib/store` from the root of the Vole project.
-For verbose runs use the `-v` flag.
+To run tests, execute `go test -v lib/store` from the root of the Vole project.

 Go cheat sheet
 --------------